Are you trying to raise creative kids? Here are ten simple tips to help…

 Boredom is not a problem that you need to solve.
 It’s a problem your kids can solve.
 But, if they’re structured from the time they get up to the time they crawl wearily into bed at night, they’ll never have to decide what to do.

-They’ll never learn how to manage their own time, how to pursue their interests on their own time, or really anything except how to follow a schedule that someone else made.
+They’ll never learn how to manage their own time, how to pursue their interests on their own, or really anything except how to follow a schedule that someone else made.
+They’ll be a participant in life, but not an active one.

 Give your child a chance to be a kid.
 Put a quiet play time into your day.
 Let them play on their own, without anyone telling them what they have to do.